AtishaRibeiro/InputDisplay/README.md

 # Ghost Input Display

-An input display that used Mario Kart Wii RKG files to display inputs.
+An input display that uses Mario Kart Wii RKG files to display inputs.

 Built-in record function that can create transparent videos.